Justin01Wu/others/security/README.md

     + Sample : database access, AWS access
 	+ user info in the payload: update contract set updatedBy=1234 where contractId = 4567

-Wrong authority mode in the application: should use delegations.
-We don’t have token renewal issue because it is not exposed to end user.
+The application  should use delegation mode, then we don’t have token renewal issue because it is not exposed to end user.

 ## "as user" function